daveherrald/scansio-sonar-splunk/README.md

 # scansio-sonar-splunk

+The goal of this project is to make it possible for security researchers, threat intelligence analysts, and security operations teams to take advantage of the Internet-Wide Scan Data Repository (https://scans.io) study data using Splunk.
+The tools included here download, parse, and enrich scan study data before loading it into Splunk for analysis.

+This project is inspired by the excellent work by [Mark Parsons](https://github.com/mpars0ns).
+Significant portions of the code in this repository are copied with permission from [scansio-sonar-es](mpars0ns/scansio-sonar-es)

 ## download.py
-download.py downloads the files associated with a particular study available at https://scans.io.
+download.py retrieves the files associated with a particular study available at https://scans.io.
 This script downloads the files and stores them locally.
-Other scripts in this repository are reponsible for parsing, enriching, and loading the files into SPlunk.
-This project currently focuses on the "SSL Certificates" (sonar.ssl) and "HTTPS (TCP/443)" (sonar.https) studies, however download.py can be used to download any of the available studies.
+Other scripts in this repository are reponsible for parsing, enriching, and loading the files into Splunk.
+This project currently focuses on the "SSL Certificates" (sonar.ssl) and "HTTPS (TCP/443)" (sonar.https) studies, however download.py can be used generally to download any of the available studies.
+Integrity of the downloaded files is validated using a checksum.
+If a file has already been downloaded, and the checksum matches, it will not be downloaded again. download.py can use Python multi-processing to parrallelize the download process. download.py is often a long-running process so we recommend using screen.

 ### Summary of options: